Who May Access Zief Library

 The University of San Francisco is a private, Jesuit institution, and the Dorraine Zief Law Library is a private research and reference library for the University of San Francisco community.

-Beginning on June 1, 2014, we will be offering a paid Special Access Card to non-alumni
+Beginning June 1, 2014, we are offering a paid Special Access Card to non-alumni

 licensed attorneys in good standing with any state Bar in the United